Irishbecky91/TheWaggingTailor/README.md

 ## Deployment

-This project was developed using .
+This project was developed using a [GitPod](https://gitpod.io/ "GitPod Site") workspace.
+The code was committed to Git and pushed to [GitHub](https://github.com/ "GitHub Site") using the terminal.
+The code was then remotely deployed to [Heroku](https://heroku.com/ "Heroku Site").

 ### Deploying on Heroku
 To deploy this page to Heroku from its GitHub repository, the following steps were taken: